phamous2day/HAL-l0Cam/README.md

 >Any url about to be assigned to img[src] via data-binding is first normalized and turned into an absolute url.
 Afterwards, the url is matched against the imgSrcSanitizationWhitelist regular expression.
 If a match is found, the original url is written into the dom.
 Otherwise, the absolute url is prefixed with 'unsafe:' string and only then is it written into the DOM.

-For more information on [Base-64 encoding images in Node.js visit](http://nodeexamples.com/2012/09/26/base-64-encoding-images-in-node-js/)
+For more information on [Base-64 encoding images in Node.js click this](http://nodeexamples.com/2012/09/26/base-64-encoding-images-in-node-js/)

-###3a.
+### 3a.
 Using AngularJS filter to display images based on timestamp
 Not having much practice with Date filters (especially since I don't want it to pull everything that comes with it, but rather, a shortened "timestamp" filter which I would have to make), I found a sampling of [how it looks here](http://plnkr.co/edit/vxIewUDGDjiz80W1Itag?p=preview):

 Here's what they have: